epfl-SDP/android/wiki/Sprint-7.md

 ## Matthieu Burguburu

+My tasks for this sprint consisted of some refactoring of the tournaments, displaying the list of solved puzzles in the user profile, as well UI improvements to be like in the Figma prototype.
+Finally, I needed to work with Alexandre to create a promo video for the app.

+I managed to get everything except the video done during the first week, and could focus on the video during the second week.

+Overall, the sprint went really well and I had no problem for my tasks.

 ## Chau Ying Kot

 This sprint, I work on the UI of the app.
 One small task on the 2D chessboard and the rest on the AR chessboard.
 To implement the AR part, a refactoring was required, it was on reviewing at the end of the 1st week.
 But the process was a bit long and unfortunately the remaining task was to depend on it.